thomasms/ceeduko/README.md

 About
 ------
 A simple sudoku solver which uses a recursive backtracking algorithm to find the first possible solution.
 If more than one solution is possible it finds the first.
-In the future we hope to add other solvers, and show give solutions for any board layout.
+In the future we hope to add other solvers, and determine solutions for any board layout.
 Currently only supports square matrices of 4X4 and 9X9.

 Status
 ------